-Next bury the sight words in any type of sensory material, though we loved the look of the blue rice.
+Next bury the sight words in any type of sensory material, like plain rice or dyed rice.

-If the player grabs an animal, the player moves to where that animal is on the board.
+If the player grabs a tide pool creature, the player moves to where that tide pool creature is on the board.
 Beware, this could mean they have to go back to the beginning if they draw that ever famous orca.

 Pocket Chart Words for Tide Pool Reader

 After reading it, I handed him a stack of cut-out words to put in a pocket chart.

 Using his tide pool reader he put the words in order giving him more practice with the sight words we have been working on.

 After having experience with the tide pool reader twice, I gave him a cut and paste activity (we did not do this all in one setting).